Hinal0101/Hinal0101/README.md

 I have worked on synchronous, asynchronous, and B2B integration scenarios, leveraging various adapters and protocols to ensure smooth data exchange.
 Additionally, I am skilled in monitoring, maintaining, and securing integration flows, ensuring optimal performance and compliance with security standards.

 I am passionate about solving integration challenges and continuously enhancing my expertise in SAP integration technologies to drive digital transformation.
 Technology excites me and I am always ready to accept the new technologies.
-Certain skills that I have gained is with Data Structures and Algorithms (Java), Web development (HTML/CSS), Database (MySQL),  Backend (Python).
+Certain skills that I have gained is with Data Structures and Algorithms (Java), Web development (HTML/CSS), Database (MySQL),  Backend (Python), Git, Github.
 And what I might lack in skills I make for it with the determination to learn.

 ## About Me
 - 🔭 I’m currently working on **SAP PI/PO/CPI**